Carrefour, Haiti: Tourism

 In the 1970s and into the second half of the 1980s, Carrefour occupied a prominent position in tourism in Haiti.
-It was for Haitian and foreign tourists a favorite destination.
+It was a favorite destination for Haitian and foreign tourists.
 However, after the collapse of the Duvalier regime and the ensuing instability, the tourist industry completely collapsed.

-What is to be emphasized is the general idea of the urban areas of the commune of Carrefour.
-In the eyes of more than one, Carrefour represents above all a state of mind, a way of life.
-Its agglomerations and its many streets and alleys are characterized by great animation, exuberant joy, a deconcentrated and non-conformist way of living.

-Until the end of the 80s, there was in the city of Carrefour a pleiade of night clubs commonly called "Boîte de Nui."
-These leisure centers (Hotel- Bars-Restaurant) were swarming in the urban center of Carrefour.
-The Spanish consonance of some of these centers testifies to the presence and influence of a large Dominican in the municipality.
-These include: Copa Cabana, El Baraquito, Rancho Cocktail, Corso Disco Club, Poco a Poco Bar, Mi Casa Hotel-Bar-Restaurant, Madruga Disco-Restaurant-Hotel, etc.

 Other attractions in the area include Méridien Club, Paradis des Amis Restaurant-Hotel, Paladium Night Club, Downtown Disco Club, Mermaid Beach Hotel, Etoile de David Bar-Restaurant, Auberge du Québec, Chez Nounoune, Bamboulinos Hotel.
 But the most famous of these centers, either because of the luxury they offer or the musical groups that animated them, were the Lambi Night Club, the Domaine Ideal (whose clientele was mainly foreign), the Tiboukan Auberge Restaurant, the Three Fish and Chez Cator famous for its "pwason gwo sèl."
 Most of these establishments built on the seashore all enjoyed a very caressing breeze through the seasons.

 On the other hand, the entertainment was enriched by the various cinemas: the Coliseum, Cric Crac Cine, Crystal Cine.
 There was also the cockfighting, especially at the Amical Gaguere de Mariani.
 As for the communal sections, the gargoyles hold the top of the bill.